igrishaev/whew/README.md

 {:error true, :message "clj-http: status 404"}
 ~~~

-The binding `e` symbol is bound to an exception value occurred before.
-What's
+The `e` symbol is bound to an exception value occurred before.
+What's important,
-important, it will be an **unwrapped exception**!
-By default, the
+it will be an **unwrapped exception**!
+By default, the `CompletableFuture` class
-`CompletableFuture` class wraps any runtime exception into various classes like
+wraps any runtime exception into various classes like `ExecutionException` or
-`ExecutionException` or `CompletionException`.
-If you branch your logic
+`CompletionException`.
+If you branch your logic depending on exception class or
-depending on exception class or inheritance, you'll need to get an `ex-cause`
+inheritance, you'll need to get an `ex-cause` first.
+But the `catch` macro
-first.
-But the `catch` macro handles it for you: the `e` variable will be of the
+handles it for you: the `e` variable will be of the right class.
-right class.

 Whew provides a number of various macros to express logic throughout futures:
 mixing and chaining them, zipping, waiting multiple futures for completion and so